anarasimham/anomaly-detection/README.md

 - Install Maven.
 On CentOS I was able to `yum install maven`
 - Install SBT: https://www.scala-sbt.org/1.0/docs/Installing-sbt-on-Linux.html
 - A YARN cluster on which you can run Spark jobs
-- Download the dataset from https://www.kaggle.com/arjunjoshua/predicting-fraud-in-financial-payment-services/data and place into HDFS via a `hdfs dfs -put`.
-You will reference this in the training step so be sure to give it a name that is easy to remember.
-I used `fin_data.csv`

 ### Building